calvyntwh/techdocs/Technical Document V2.1 - English Version/en/02-BCBNetwork/02-BuildForPrivateChain.md

 ## 3. Build Four-Nodes Test chain

-BCBChain's open source code comes with a full set fo creation parameters to build a four-node test chain, and noce the source code is compiled, excuting the following commands to finish the build of the installation directory of the consensus engine `tendermint`.
+BCBChain's open source code comes with a full set of creation parameters to build a four-node test chain, and noce the source code is compiled, executing the following commands to finish the build of the installation directory of the consensus engine `tendermint`.

 ```shell
 mkdir install-tmcore install-tmcore/pieces install-tmcore/pieces/test